 A map of the Library may assist in locating government documents.
 Maps are available on the second floor of the Library or on our website: Maps.

 The reference librarian on the second floor of the Library also may assist patrons in locating government documents.
-The reference librarian may be contacted using one of the courtesy telephones on each floor by dialing x1712.
+Call 713.646.1712 for assistance.

 Internet Resources for Government Documents